BadiaLab/induction/README.md

 1. Apply for an account.
 How?
 Follow the instructions [here](https://docs.monarch.erc.monash.edu/MonARCH/requesting-an-account.html).
 In step number 3., you have to join the `pMona0083` project.
 2. Follow the instructions [here](https://github.com/gridap/GridapDistributed.jl/wiki/Monarch-(Monash)-Useful-links,-commands,-and-workflows)
+3. Remote extension for VSCode (https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) for interactive code development on a cluster at Monash.
+When you do not have not enough computational resources your my local machine, even for development.The Julia REPL integrated with VSCode also runs remotely with remote resources.
+The only caveat is that there is a time limit on the login node for commands (around 30 mins), it might be nice to integrate the REPL with an interactive SLURM job

 # Writing technical documents (articles)